neu-cs4530/team-project-group-6h/README.md

 KNOWN BUGS:
 If a player joins a town after a mafia lobby has been created, they will not be able to see/join it when walking into the recreation area’s bounds
+To avoid, have all players join the town before the game is created.

-If a lobby is disbanded, players will sometimes not be able to start another lobby in the same recreation area until all players have left the boundaries
+If a lobby is disbanded, players will sometimes not be able to start another lobby in the same recreation area until all players have left the boundaries.
+To avoid, have all players leave the recreation area before attempting to create a new one.

 # Covey.Town